Combined MS/DI Application

-Applicants must also complete our program-specific supplemental application, including a personal research statement.
-The supplemental application and personal research statement must be uploaded to DICAS as a single PDF.
-Please review the sections below for more information on the personal statement, supplemental application and personal research statement.
+Applicants must also complete our program-specific supplemental application.
+Please review the sections below for more information on the personal statement, research statement, supplemental application, and application fee.

 - Why do you want to enter the nutrition and dietetics profession?

-- Discuss experiences that have helped to prepare you for a career in nutrition and dietetics
+- What specific experiences have helped to prepare you for a career in nutrition and dietetics?

 - What are your short-term and long-term professional goals?

 - What makes the OHSU MS/DI Program an appealing fit for you and your professional interests?

 - What areas of nutrition research interest you?